mia-platform/documentation/docs/release_notes/platform_7-7-x_releasenotes.md

 Old column status has been changed into phase and the current column status represents a general overview of the status of a single pod.
 Columns Memory and CPU have been deleted.

-#### Pods filter

-A new input select has been added to filter pods based on some fields, such as:
-- Status: ok/warning
-- Phase: completed/running/pending/error
-- Containers: restart

 ### Marketplace

 Java Hello World Template has been updated to Java lts version.